The Best Splitting Axes in Canada

 The design of Gransfors Bruk splitting axes is similar to the Fiskars (performing in much the same way), with a flaring design that has a thin, sharp bit that ramps outward.

-The steel is hard and holds a keen edge longer than the cheaper axes, and the Hickory handle is waxed, and comes with a metal collar to protect from over-strikes.
-They also come with a nice light leather sheath.
+The steel is hard and holds a keen edge longer than the cheaper axes, and the Hickory handles are well-shaped and have texturing at the grip.
+There is also a metal collar to protect from over-strikes, and they come with a nice light leather sheath.

 There is a little extra work to keep these heirloom quality tools well-oiled and clean – but that is part of the fun.